cds-snc/data-lake/docs/data/catalog/platform/gc-forms/templates.md

 # Platform / GC Forms / Templates

-### :warning: Note
-This dataset is still in testing and only a snapshot of Staging data is available in Superset.

----

 Dataset providing GC Forms template data.
 There are 4 tables as part of this dataset:

 - `historical_data`: one-time snapshot of published form data that was previously managed in an external source.